-It is normally illegal while driving to talk or to read, write, or send a written (including text or e-mail) message using a cellphone or other electronic communication device.
+At any age, it is normally illegal while driving to use a cell phone or other electronic communication device for any purpose, including to talk; to read, write, or send a written (including text or email) message; or to stream or watch video content.
 Three main exceptions apply to the general public:

-(1) The device is used in a hands-free or voice-activated mode, or by pressing only one button to make or end a call.

-- (2) The vehicle is parked on the shoulder, or is prevented by traffic from moving and its transmission is in neutral or park. - (3) The driver is reporting an emergency or continuing to communicate with emergency personnel about the emergency.
+- (1) The device is used in a hands-free or voice-activated mode, or by pressing only one button to make or end a call. - (2) The vehicle is blocked from moving by traffic and its transmission is in neutral or park; or it is parked on the shoulder. - (3) The driver is reporting an emergency or continuing to communicate with emergency personnel about the emergency.31